-The nearby via Mormino Penna is the heart of Scicli’s historic centre and is lined with beautiful buildings that represent the creative genius of baroque times.
-They will literally make you stand in awe…
+The nearby Via Mormino Penna is the heart of Scicli’s historic center and is lined with beautiful buildings that represent the creative genius of baroque times.
+They will literally make you stand in awe!

 Vendicari is a stunning nature reserve overlooking the sea, on Sicily’s south-eastern coast.
-It’s home to a wide variety of flora and fauna, fantastic sandy beaches and the old tonnara, a fascinating place for the production of tuna in past times.
+It’s home to a wide variety of flora and fauna, fantastic sandy beaches and the old tonnara, a fascinating place that was once used for the production of tuna.

 One of the episodes of Montalbano was filmed here, in the surroundings of Torre Sveva, a fortified tower that was once used to defend this area.

-Marzamemi, one of Italy’s prettiest fishing villages, can be seen in various episodes of the TV series.
-Its cute fishermen’s houses are the backdrop for many scenes where Montalbano and his team investigate crimes.
+Marzamemi is one of Italy’s prettiest fishing villages and can be seen in various episodes of Montalbano.
+Its cute fishermen’s houses are the backdrop for many scenes where the inspector and his team investigate crimes.

-Donnafugata (which literally means ‘the woman who fled’) is home to an imposing castle that was used to represent the sumptuous residence of Mafia boss Balduccio Sinagra in the TV series.
+Donnafugata (literally, ‘the woman who fled’) is home to an imposing castle that was used to represent the sumptuous residence of Mafia boss Balduccio Sinagra in the TV series.
 Open to the public from Tuesday to Sunday, the castle is definitely worth a visit when touring this area.